-What is negative SEO, really?
+What is negative SEO?

 Negative SEO is a set of activities aimed at decreasing a competitor's site rankings in search engines' results.
 These activities may include knowingly building spammy, unnatural links to the site, content scraping, and even hacking the site.
-We'll look at the different kinds of negative SEO in a moment.

 Does Google have anything to say on the matter?
 They do acknowledge that negative SEO attacks happen, although not too often.